 FSRG's mission is to provide a Judeo-Christian faith-based setting to improve the quality of life of individuals with two exceptionally rare and poorly understood conditions present before birth that affect muscles: Freeman-Sheldon and Sheldon-Hall syndromes (FSS and SHS)—sometimes called 'whistling face' or other names—and related conditions by furthering research, medical care, advocacy, and education for families, professionals, and the wider lay community.
 FSRG's secondary missions include providing limited education and training in the health sciences and supporting the citizens and economy of the local area, in ways consistent with its Judeo-Christian context and established purpose.
 FSRG accepts local patients who do not have FSS or a related condition on a case-by-case basis; patients must have a complex or serious medical problem and have exhausted other local medical resources, within reason, to either arrive at a diagnosis or treatment.

-FSRG's general goals are as follows: (1) create a clinical knowledge-base, upon which a strategy to reduce the biopsychosocial burden of the target syndromes on patients, families, and others can be developed; (2) engineer a dynamic, needs-based spiritual support programme for faculty, staff, students, and patients within the educational, research, and patient care settings that keeps God at the centre and maintains the primary mission of FSRG to always be doing God's will in the world; (3) improve access and communication for peer-level support, guidance, and professional help to patients and families, without regard to research participation status; (4) reduce morbidity and mortality from complex and serious conditions, with which established local medical resources cannot cope, and draw interest to the local community's assets, attractions, and beauty to improve socio-economic viability and individuals' quality of life in the region; (5) cultivate and inspire tomorrow's Jewish and Christian clinician-scientist leaders and teachers; and (6) ensure strict moral execution of all FSRG-sanctioned activities and protection of FSRG faculty, staff, and students who act in accord with highest Judeo-Christian values.
+FSRG's general goals are as follows: (1) create a clinical knowledge-base, upon which a strategy to reduce the biopsychosocial burden of the target syndromes on patients, families, and others can be developed; (2) engineer a dynamic, needs-based support programme for patients and families; (3) improve access and communication for peer-level support, guidance, and professional help to patients and families, without regard to research participation status; (4) reduce morbidity and mortality from complex and serious conditions, with which established local medical resources cannot cope, and draw interest to the local community's assets, attractions, and beauty to improve socio-economic viability and individuals' quality of life in the region; and (5) ensure strict moral and ethical conduct of all FSRG-sanctioned activities and protection of all who act in accord with highest Judeo-Christian values.

 FSRG is administered by the Ethics and Legal Department, to which all departments are accountable and which comprises the Institutional Review Board (IRB), and daily operations are carried out by the Executive Board, chiefly the President and Secretary, with oversight from the IRB Director and Chief Chaplain.
-FSRG has established the only Office of Human Research Protections and Food and Drug Administration Registered and Federalwide Assured Institutional Review Board (IRB) in the immediate area.
-Most FSRG officers and staff are ordained, candidates for ordination, or lay clergy from United Methodist Church and Russian Orthodox Church, and three FSRG faculty and students are active physicians.
-Presently, FSRG does not charge any fees and operates on a strictly volunteer basis.
+FSRG has a US Office of Human Research Protections and Food and Drug Administration Registered Institutional Review Board (IRB) based in Fairmont, West Virginia, USA.
+Presently, FSRG does not charge any fees and operates on a strict volunteer basis.

 FSRG is made up of the following seven Boards and Departments: